bham-carpentries/2025-03-11-r-advanced/episodes/04-project-structure.Rmd

 :::

 ## Attribution
-This episode reuses material from pages [“Create a compendium”][rrr-with-rrtools-ak-compendium] and [“Manage functionality as a package“][rrr-with-rrtools-package] from [“Reproducible Research in R with rrtools”][rrr-with-rrtools-ak] by Anna Krystalli under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license with modifications.
+This episode reuses material from pages [“Create a compendium”][rrr-with-rrtools-ak-compendium] and [“Manage functionality as a package“][rrr-with-rrtools-ak-package] from [“Reproducible Research in R with rrtools”][rrr-with-rrtools-ak] by Anna Krystalli under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license with modifications.
 Sections covering git and github have been removed.
 Output has been modified to reflect the spacewalks case study project used in this course.
 Some original material has been added to introduce the episode and to connect sections together where needed.
 This is indicated with a footnote [^1] e.g. Challenge “Create a Driver Script”.
 The section ”Test function” is omitted and the Document function section has been cut-down as roxygen is covered elsewhere in this course.
 Questions, Objectives and Keypoints have been re-used from the “Code Structure” episod the Software Carpentries Incubator course [‘Tools and practices of FAIR research software”][fair-software-course-code-structure] under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) licence with modifications: adaptations for  R code.